-Possibly the best thing about this pickup is that it’s available with Alnico II magnets or steel poles.
-Alnico II gives you a cleaner, sustained sound, while steel poles sound closer to the original P90 from the 50’s.
+Possibly the best thing about this pickup is that it’s available with Alnico IV magnets and steel poles.
+Alnico IV gives you a cleaner, sustained sound, while steel poles sound closer to the original P90 from the 50’s.

 Unlike the Lindy Fralin, which is a top-tier product, the DiMarzio Bluesbucker is a more affordable pickup.
 However, don’t be mistaken – this pickup doesn’t sacrifice quality, and packs quite a few interesting features that enable you to get the most out of your sound.